Things to know about the dreaded Marburg virus disease

-In Africa, previous outbreaks have been reported in Angola, Democratic Republic of the Congo, Kenya, South Africa and Uganda.
+Previous outbreaks have been reported in the continent in Angola, the Democratic Republic of the Congo, Kenya, South Africa and Uganda.
 Other outbreaks have also been reported in Europe and the United States.

 Here is what we know about the disease.